hadro/new-york-city-directories/readme.md

 N.B.
 The files below can be very large, ranging from 4MB to nearly 4GB.
 The volumes in both PDF and txt are listed below along with their file sizes to help you know what you're getting before you click.
-For individual pages or simple non-search browsing, we suggest using the Digital Collections collection page listed above.
+For individual pages or simple non-search browsing to get a sense of what's in the volumes, I suggest using the Digital Collections link provided in the table below for each volume.

 | pdf | size | txt | size | digital_collections_link |
 | ----- | ------ | ----- | ------ | ------ |